ixofoundation/Bonds/README.md

 * Development Impact Bonds (like ixo alpha-Bonds)
 * Continuous organisations (like [Moloch DAO](https://molochdao.com/))

-> A wise observation is that "...prices are an instrument of communication and guidance which embody more information than we directly have". [name=F.H.
-Hayek]
+> Hayek famously said that "...prices are an instrument of communication and guidance which embody more information than we directly have".

 ## Module functions